TAZARA Railway: Legacy

 The TAZARA remains an enduring symbol of the solidarity of the developing world and Chinese support for African independence and development.
 When Beijing hosted the 2008 Summer Olympic Games, the starting point of the torch relay in Tanzania was the grand terminal of the TAZARA.
+It is seen in China as a ‘pinnacle of the kind of struggle, hardship, and “glorious achievement" of the Mao era.

 The difficulties with TAZARA made the Chinese government wary about funding other rail projects in Africa.
 China would not complete another new main line railway in Africa for another 41 years.
 A new era in Chinese railway construction in Africa began in 2016–2017 with the inauguration of the Abuja–Kaduna Railway in Nigeria, the Addis Ababa–Djibouti Railway in Ethiopia and Djibouti, and the Mombasa–Nairobi Standard Gauge Railway in Kenya.
 To avoid repeating the problems of TAZARA, the Chinese government took measures to limit the financial and operational risk of the new railways.
 TAZARA had been 100% funded by an interest-free loan from China, but the new railways were financed through interest-bearing loans and required the recipient government to supply matching funds.
 TAZARA had been handed over immediately to the Tanzanian and Zambian governments, but most of the new railways were concessioned to Chinese operating companies for the first 3–5 years.